 MORRIS & STONE

 There is currently no Federal anti-SLAPP law, but approximately 30 states have enacted such legislation.
 California has a unique variant of anti-SLAPP legislation which has led to a significant volume of SLAPP litigation in this state.
-California is truly the anti-SLAPP capitol.
-A search for reported cases on SLAPP litigation in 2009 found 1,386 cases for the State of California alone, with just 341 case spread among the rest of the states with anti-SLAPP statutes.
-More than 300 published court opinions have interpreted and applied California's anti-SLAPP law.
+California is truly the anti-SLAPP capitol, with three times the number of reported SLAPP decisions than all the other states combined.

 California’s anti-SLAPP law is contained in Code of Civil Procedure § 425.16, a statute intended to frustrate SLAPPs by providing a quick and inexpensive defense.
 Although called a motion to strike, the anti-SLAPP statute is a complicated hybrid of a number of motions from demurrers to motions for summary judgment, with a dash of injunctive relief.
 When a defendant is served with a lawsuit the defendant asserts is designed to improperly silence his speech, he has the option of filing an anti-SLAPP motion in the first 60 days after service (although the court can extend this deadline on a showing of good cause).